What is Kinedu Educators?

 - Make sure your students are registered in the classroom.

-- Select the theme for the week and how long you want to spend on this topic.
-(You can also choose your own collections, or you can do a plan without a particular theme.)
+- Select the theme for the week and how long you want to spend on this topic (You can also choose your own collections, or you can do a plan without a particular theme).
+(The duration will define how many weeks you’ll be reviewing a specific theme.
+For example, if you select “Animals” and a time frame of two weeks, we’ll suggest activities related to animals for a period of two weeks.)

 - You’re all set!
 Your plan will be created with the necessary considerations to propose daily activities that will be relevant to your students’ development levels.